loodakrawa/SpriterDotNet/README.md

 #### Animation Blending
 * Call SpriterAnimator.Transition or SpriterAnimator.Blend

+**Animation blending is possible only between animations with identical hierarchies.
+Blending incompatible animations will cause strange behaviour.
+SpriterDotNet only performs a simple check to determine compatibility in order to avoid crashing but that might not be enough in some cases.**

 ## Feedback
 For questions, feedback, complaints, etc, use the related topic on [Spriter Forum](http://brashmonkey.com/forum/index.php?/topic/4166-spriterdotnet-an-implementation-for-all-c-frameworks/)